Last updated on February 23rd, 2021 at 12:39 pm

 Blue Spring State Park in Orange City: Manatees in winter; swimming & tubing in summer

-The Withlacoochee River in Nobleton: One of Florida’s most scenic kayak trails
+The Withlacoochee River: One of Florida’s most scenic kayak trails

 Weeki Wachee Springs: Kayaking, manatees and mermaids